Lorenzo Alberton

 If you want to have a bug fixed, maybe you could send the package developer some incentives to make it happen faster ;-)

-If you have some spare time and really want to get involved, open this page and see if you can help fixing existing bugs.
 You don't need a CVS account to post a patch.
 Eventually, if you show your dedication, you can be "promoted" to active developer, if you want so and if the package lead values your help.

 If the original developer isn't active anymore, you can take over the unmaintained package.